Albert Thomas

 The story behind this one: my paternity leave was imminent and I wanted to have a benchmark of AutoGluon running on a bunch of tabular Kaggle challenges while I was off.
 At least this was the initial objective.
 The goal was to compare AutoGluon with our own AutoML solution.

-One of the key aspects of running this benchmark was ensuring that each AutoGluon run had access to the same amount of computational resources.
+One of the key aspects of running this benchmark was making sure that we could enforce computational resource constraints for each run.
 This is important if we want to make fair comparisons between different AutoML solutions under controlled conditions.
 In practice, this means fixing the number of CPUs (and GPUs) and the amount of memory available to each run.

 As written in AMLB, An AutoML Benchmark, running each task on a specific EC2 instance type ensures consistent resources.
 I followed a similar principle here.
 Instead of relying on large shared machines, I used a pool of identical VMs and aimed to run one task per VM to guarantee fixed resources per run.